devoworm/DW-ML/Pre-trained Model/README.md

+To be cross-posted to [Synthetic Daisies](http://syntheticdaisies.blogspot.com/) and [The Node](https://thenode.biologists.com/) blogs

 ## What is a pre-trained model?

 1) short description (guides training data to a general description of classes and features).